cardokh/CFFP/docs/01-vision-and-purpose.md

 At this stage, native multilingual support is not considered a core requirement.
 Modern browser translation capabilities are considered sufficient for early versions of the platform.

-However, future language support should remain a possible platform capability and should not be unnecessarily restricted by design decisions made during early development.
+However, future language support should remain a possible platform capability and should not be unnecessarily restricted by early design decisions.

 ---